projectsveltos/sveltos/docs/template/template_generic_examples.md

 cluster2           1      43m
 ```

-The content of ConfigMap `civo/cluster1` is
+The content of the ConfigMap with the name `civo/cluster1` can be found below.

 !!! example "Example - ConfigMap cluster1 Definition"
     ```yaml